edsu/memento-cli/README.md

 <img src="https://github.com/edsu/memento-cli/raw/main/images/memento.gif">

+The `--text` value can be a regular expression too if you want.
 If you only provide one snapshot URL it will use that as the start index, and use the last snapshot in the archive as the end.

 The *bisect* command uses a browser behind the scenes (using Selenium) in order to fully render the page.
 If you wanted to find out when some text appears (rather than goes missing) then remove the `--missing` parameter from the command.